-- Follow the manufacturer's instructions and NFPA 54 to ensure proper venting of the new water heater. - 2.
-Confirm no gas leaks exist in any of the gas piping. - 3.
+- 1. Follow the manufacturer's instructions and NFPA 54 to ensure proper venting of the new water heater. - Confirm no gas leaks exist in any of the gas piping. - 3.
 Install a proper sediment trap on gas line, if none exists. - 4.
-Install an approved shut-off valve on the gas line, if none exists. - Install gas pipe that is supported and electrically bonded (if required) in accordance with NFPA 54 and the WI Uniform Dwelling Code.
+Install an approved shut-off valve on the gas line, if none exists. - 5.
+Install gas pipe that is supported and electrically bonded (if required) in accordance with NFPA 54 and the WI Uniform Dwelling Code.
 Follow the manufacturer's specifications for installation.
 For more information, see NFPA 54 and WI SPS 323.16. - a.
 When CSST is already present in the building and not correctly bonded, bond the gas piping system to the electrical ground in accordance with NEC 250.94 and 250.104 when completing work on the fuel supply and/or the water heater. - 6.
 Install properly sized gas piping. - 7.
 A UL-listed appliance connector may be used to connect gas valve to gas piping. - 8.
-Measure and adjust gas pressure to meet manufacturer's instructions. - Test for carbon monoxide (CO) level in the flue prior to the addition of dilution air, if possible, to confirm the CO level is less than 200 ppm air-free (or meets manufacturer's specifications, if different).
-If unable to test prior to the addition of dilution air, the test can be completed after the air dilution.
+Measure and adjust gas pressure to meet manufacturer's instructions. - 9.
+Test for carbon monoxide (CO) level in the flue prior to the addition of dilution air, if possible, to confirm the CO level is less than 200 ppm air-free (or meets manufacturer's specifications, if different).